Sport in Pakistan: Squash

 Jahangir Khan, widely regarded as the greatest squash player of all time.

 Squash is a popular sport that has a large following in Pakistan, with Pakistan dominating the sport for some time.
 The World Open professional championship was inaugurated in 1976 and serves as the main competition today.

 Jansher Khan won the World Open eight times, and the British Open six times.
 From 1990 until 1996, he remained unbeaten in 81 matches for consecutive six years.
 This longest-winning matches streak in Squash history was recorded by Guinness World Records.
 Jahangir Khan won the World Open title six times, and the British Open title ten times (1982–1991), and is widely regarded as the greatest squash player of all time, and one of the greatest sportsmen in Pakistan history.
-From 1981 to 1986, Khan was unbeaten and during that time won 555 consecutive matches – the longest winning streak by any athlete in top-level professional sport as recorded by Guinness World Records.
+From 1981 to 1986, Khan was unbeaten and during that time he won 555 consecutive matches – the longest winning streak by any athlete in top-level professional sport as recorded by Guinness World Records.

 Combined they have won 14 world opens, making Pakistan the most decorated Squash nation in the world.
 Pakistani players have won the Squash World Open 17 times, and British Open 12 times, the highest by any nation.

+Zarak Jahan Khan won gold in men's singles at the 1998 Asian Games, while Amjad Khan took silver in the same event.
+At the 2002 Busan Asian Games, Mansoor Zaman won silver and Shahid Zaman earned bronze in men's singles.
+Mansoor Zaman added another bronze at the 2006 Doha Games, and Aamir Atlas Khan won silver in 2010.
+Noor Zaman and Muhammad Ashab Irfan won bronze medals in men's singles at the 2026 Asian Games.
+In the men's team event, Pakistan won gold in 2010, bronze in 2018, and silver in 2022.

-Carla Khan, Noorena Shams two of Pakistan's most successful sportswomen, who represent Pakistan.
-The Pakistan Squash Federation is the governing body in the country.
+Maria Toorpakai Wazir, Madina Zafar, Amna Fayyaz, Faiza Zafar, Carla Khan, Noorena Shams, Sadia Gul, Riffat Khan, Sana Bahadar, Sehrish Ali, Mehwish Ali, Noor Ul Ain Ijaz, Noor Ul Huda Sadiq and Mahnoor Ali are Pakistan's most successful sportswomen, who represented Pakistan in international squash events.
+The Pakistan Squash Federation is the governing body for squash in the country.
 The Pakistan Open tournament is one of the premier events of the sport in the country.
+Recently, Pakistan has been making concerted efforts to revive the sport and regain its international standing.
+The hosting of the Karachi Open in January 2026, a PSA World Tour Gold event with a prize purse of $243,000, is a pivotal step.
+It was the country's biggest squash tournament in over two decades, attracting top international players.
 Every province of the country holds its own men's and women's championships.
-Some other notable players from Pakistan include Hashim Khan, Torsam Khan, Mobillah Khan, and Qamar Zaman.
+Some other notable players from Pakistan include Hashim Khan, Torsam Khan, Mohibullah Khan, Roshan Khan, Azam Khan, Qamar Zaman, Farhan Zaman, Asim Khan, Nasir Iqbal, Danish Atlas Khan, Farhan Mehboob, Yasir Butt, Israr Ahmed, Tayyab Aslam and Amaad Fareed.